cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 - `Escrow enabled`: an account owned by the module will hold tokens and facilitate exchange.
 - `Refundable`: tokens are refunded by escrow when an order is cancelled, expired, or when a timeout occurs.
 - `Order cancellation`: orders without takers can be cancelled.
-- `Order expiration`: all orders have an expiration time.
+- `Message expiration`: all messages have an expiration time.
 - `Basic orderbook`: a store of orders functioning as an orderbook system.

 ## Technical Specification